 “We very much value the partnership we have with ASAPS.
 The link to their members is essential for the continued success of our program.

 “ASAPS members are a valuable part of the team effort that goes into making each program a success.

-“The surgical skills they provide to doctors and medical staff in training in these developing countries provides an everlasting legacy.
-As well as the impact they have on the individual patients who may never have had access to medical assistance if it wasn’t for our Interplast programs going into their community.
+“The surgical skills they provide to doctors and medical staff in training in these developing countries provide an everlasting legacy.
+If it wasn’t for the Interplast program going into the community, these patients might never have had access to medical assistance.

 “The surgical skills of our members who volunteer their time in areas where they are needed most is more than providing good-will.
 These surgeons are empowering the people in these communities with medical know-how, surgical skills and information on patient safety to ensure better medical outcomes are achieved for the locals,” Dr Somia said.

 The Breast Masters Symposium was attended by more than 100 Specialist Plastic Surgeons who are dedicated to lifelong learning in aesthetic surgery.
-Surgeons were awarded 20 Continuing Professional Development points by the Royal Australasian College of Surgeons.
+The Royal Australasian College of Surgeons (RACS) awarded surgeons 20 Continuing Professional Development points.

 “I would also like to acknowledge that the meeting was endorsed by the Australian Society of Plastic Surgeons (ASPS), the New Zealand Association of Plastic Surgeons (NZAPS) and the Singapore Association of Plastic Surgeons (SAPS),” Dr Somia said.

 Media contact: Julia Power, National PR and Marketing Manager, 0414 276 990